sethta/no-page-comment/readme.txt

 == Screenshots ==

-1. The Settings page on a fresh WordPress 3.8 installation
+1. The Settings page on a fresh WordPress 3.9 installation

 == Changelog ==

+= 1.0.5 =
+* FIX: Fix to make mu-plugin friendly.
+Thanks @swinggraphics.

 = 1.0.4 =
 * NEW: Add Spanish language support.